 No product creation.
 You also don’t need any product creation skills.
 You market the existing offers of other businesses.
 This means less headaches.
 No dealing with customer service, tech issues, fulfillment, etc.

-- Upfront investment.
+Upfront investment.
 To actually scale things up and make a game-changing income you’ll need to do paid advertising.
-This requires a few thousand to test a campaign.
+This requires a few thousand to test a campaign (considering that you’re a beginner that doesn’t really know what to do).
 And that test campaign can fall flat on your face.
 Imagine spending $3,000 and making zero commissions.
 It happens.
 Even for the pros.
 Again, there’s a big learning curve.

 VS Digital Flipping

-I like affiliate marketing and CPA marketing a lot.
+Affiliate marketing and CPA marketing is something I personally love a lot.
 But it takes a lifetime to master.
 You’ll need to be a true student of direct response marketing.
 This requires a big time commitment and upfront investment.
 And for most beginners, this is not an ideal way to start.
 That’s why Digital Flipping may be the better alternative.